!Let's Talk! Button

 Sighthounds represent a specific and unique challenge from an animal welfare point of view.
 Many former racing dogs out there in need of loving homes.
 While dog racing has become illegal in many places, there are still active tracks.
 Overseas, there’s also a very sad situation with Galgos, a close cousin of the Greyhound.
 These pups are often used for hunting, and then cruelly abandoned.
 Consider making a donation to an organization that works with these breeds.
 Even raising awareness can help!

 Please reach out to us, your Brampton, ON pet hospital, for all of your pet’s veterinary care needs.
+We offer comprehensive veterinary diagnostics tailored to the unique needs of sighthounds and other specialized breeds.
 We’re here to help!